Skip to content ↓

 Personal, Social, Emotional Development

 PSHE lessons will enable us to explore issues that arise in our children's experiences.
 Our school is using Restorative Practice as part of our behaviour management and children will be encouraged to understand feelings - their own and others - so that they can develop emotional literacy and empathy.
 Children will be encouraged to understand their own bodies and growth patterns as well as being encouraged to develop independence in looking after themselves.
 We discuss the importance of relationships, rules and respect for ourselves and others.
-This term we will explore diversity and personal hygiene.
+This term we will explore feelings and the importance of honesty.
+We are looking forward to taking in part in more Philosophy for Children (P4C) enquiry sessions to help us explore these issues.

 Communication and Language

 Wide-ranging opportunities in both the indoor and outdoor environments will enable children to develop their communication and language skills: talking to others in one-to-one and group situations, asking questions, reciting rhymes and expanding vocabulary.
 At all times, children will be encouraged to speak in sentences rather than phrases.
-Children will continue using the Tales Toolkits resources introduced in nursery to develop story telling and have now been introduced to Drawing Club to dive deep into their imaginations.
+Children will continue using the Tales Toolkits resources to develop story telling and will also continue to use Drawing Club to engage with their imaginations.

 Physical Development